marshall7m/terraform-aws-infrastructure-live-ci/README.md

 `plan_command`: Terragrunt command used to display the Terraform plan within the Step Function `Plan` task

-`deploy_command`: Terragrunt command used to deploy the Terraform configurations within the Step Function `Deploy` task
+`apply_command`: Terragrunt command used to apply the Terraform configurations within the Step Function `Apply` task

 `new_providers`: List of new providers introduced by the pull request (See section `Rollbacks` for more info)